Code of Student Conduct

 2.3.
 The vice president of Student Life shall determine the composition of Discipline Boards.
 The vice president of Student Life may appoint himself as one of the members or as the sole member of the Discipline Board.

 2.4.
-A Discipline Board shall hear all cases in which the vice president of Student Life determines that University suspension or dismissal may be a sanction, in which one student is accusing another, and/or in other cases if so determined by the vice president of Student Life.
-When a Discipline Board is not designated, or when a student waives this right in writing, the vice president of Student Life may assign another University official, including the assistant vice president of Student Life or a residence director, to serve as the sole member, or one of the members of a group discharging the Discipline Board and Discipline Advisor functions on a regular or case-by-case basis.
+A formal Discipline Board shall hear all cases in which the vice president of Student Life determines that University suspension or dismissal may be a sanction or in other cases if so determined by the vice president of Student Life.
+When a Discipline Board is not designated, or when a student waives this right in writing, the vice president of Student Life may assign another University official, including the assistant vice president of Student Life or a Residence Director, to serve as the sole member,or one of the members of a group discharging the Discipline Board and Discipline Advisor functions on a regular or case-by-case basis.

 2.5.
 Decisions made by a Discipline Board and/or Discipline Advisor and/or by a person discharging their duties shall be final, subject to the normal appeal process.